yusuke817/RT1_3rd_assignment/README.md

  13. main: Initialization, settings about pub/sub and running

 # The expalanation about each driving modes
-Please read the comments in the codes, if you would like to know the details of the implementation.
+Please read the comments in the codes if you would like to know the details of the implementation.
 Here, I explain the important part briefly.
 ## auto drive mode
 Navigation stack enables a car to reach the destination which user decides with collision avoidance.
 The main node receives goal coordinates and send them to move_base.